spiritedtechie/rainy-day-sage/README.md

 # Rainy Day Sage
 It rains a lot here in the UK.
 Why not let a friendly LLM be your sage?
-It can provide you with a wise and uplifting message if the weather forecast look bad.
+It can provide you with a wise and uplifting message if the weather forecast looks bad.

 The LLM converts the weather forecast data from the MetOffice into a human readable form, and quotes an uplifting message in case of bad weather.